 …but this little winery’s story was far from over…

 When Pieter Smits came out to Summerland on a trip in 2014 from Edmonton to visit his parents, the owners of Sonoran Winery, he happened to take note of this abandoned lot.
 Throughout the next week he found excuses to keep driving by, examining the lot, and asking questions of neighbours.
 He quickly fell in love with this property and decided to purchase it.
 To which his friends and family all said, “what are you thinking?
 The only good thing about that place is the back door!!”

 Pieter quickly started working hard day and night to restore the winery and tame the now feral grapes.
 It was an arduous task, but fortunately his parents had more than a few years of experience with grape vines!

 The house, having been built in the depression and having received no prior renovations, was a mess when he started working on it, and he quickly learned his folks and friends had been right: the only thing good about the place was the back door!
 But that very door that now hangs in the wine shop for all our guests to sign!
 A constant reminder of all the hard work that built this winery.
 And a message board for all of Pieter’s doubting friends.

 An Unexpected Partner:

-The work was backbreakingly hard and the hours were long for Pieter.
+The work was backbreakingly hard and the hours were long.
 At one point while leveling out the house approximately 5 feet of sawdust came crashing down and nearly buried him!
 During this time, Pieter slowly started to doubt wither or not this had been a good decision.
 The renovations were costly, his body was sore, his wife Leizel was pregnant with their first child, and his keys seemed to be constantly disappearing…

 … just keep an eye on your keys!